melineab/convolution/readme.txt

  The Convolution class has a convolution_3d metod.
  The metod performs a convolution operation on the input data.
  The Convolution class receives a 3D input matrix and a 3D filter matrix, a bias value.
-The bias value mast be integer ot float.
+The bias value must be integer or float.
  The convolution_3d method calculates the convolution according to the input.